Systematic Reviews are most frequently conducted in the fields of education, health & medicine, social policy or psychology.

 - answer a pre-defined and clearly formulated research question.

-- set and apply pre-defined inclusion and exclusion criteria (to reduce potential bias in the selection process) for research evidence identified as part of the search process.
+- set and apply pre-defined inclusion and exclusion criteria (to reduce potential bias in the selection process) for research evidence identified.

 - critically assess the selected studies in terms of quality and relevance, and to identify and account for potential bias.